 Garmin Forerunner 745 vs Forerunner 945: which one should you buy?

 On a practical level, the difference between the Garmin Forerunner 745 and the Forerunner 945 when used for fitness tracking is not all that much.
-There are other features only found in the Forerunner 945 we haven't mentioned here – it is also a proficient golf watch and has more 'outdoorsy' features for all you hikers and dog walkers.
+There are other features only found in the Forerunner 945 we haven't mentioned here – it is also a proficient golf watch with more 'outdoorsy' features for all you hikers and dog walkers.
 Oh, and archers, too; it has a bow sight widget that the 745 lacks.

-However, for people who only want to track running, cycling, swimming and/or triathlons, the only extra feature the 945 boasts is respiration rate tracking – which we think is something most people can happily live without.
+However, for people who only want to track running, cycling, swimming and triathlons, the only extra feature the 945 boasts is respiration rate tracking – which we think is something most people can happily live without.